Use these simple recipes to keep a supply of homemade wipes on hand for disinfecting, cleaning, hand sanitizing, and more.

 Below are some frequently asked questions about making your own wipes.
-If you have questions not covered in this article, feel free to ask them in the comments!
+If you have questions not covered here, feel free to ask them in the comments!

 Bleach isn’t suitable for use in homemade wipes because, once mixed with water, it loses effectiveness after about 24 hours.
-The proper way to use bleach for household disinfection is by combining 2 tablespoons of bleach per 1 quart of water and applying it to clean surfaces, so they remain wet for 5 minutes.
+The proper way to use bleach for household disinfection is by combining 2 tablespoons of bleach per 1 quart of water and applying it to clean surfaces so they remain wet for 5 minutes.

 Can I Switch Isopropyl Strength?

 The higher the concentration of isopropyl, the faster it evaporates.
 When you disinfect household surfaces, the surface must remain wet long enough to kill germs.
-With homemade disinfecting wipes, the surface must remain wet with the solution long enough to kill germs.
+With homemade disinfecting wipes, the surface must remain wet long enough to kill germs.
 Using a stronger concentration of isopropyl like 90% would result in faster evaporation and less germ removal.
 So it’s best to stick with the recipe provided.

 What Can I Substitute for Isopropyl?